ROCm/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 If your system uses PCIe switches to connect and enable communication between multiple PCIe components, the switches must also support atomic operations routing.

 To enable atomic operations routing between multiple root ports, each root port must support atomic operation routing.
-This capability can be identified from the atomic operations routing supported bit in the DevCap2 register.
+This capability can be identified from the atomic operations routing support bit in the DevCap2 register.
 If the bit has value of 1, routing is supported.
 Atomic operation requests are permitted only if a component's ``DEVCTL2.ATOMICOP_REQUESTER_ENABLE`` field is set.
-These requests can only be serviced if the upstream components also support atomic operation completion, or can route it to a component that supports it, or both.
+These requests can only be serviced if the upstream components also support atomic operation completion or if the requests can be routed to a component that supports atomic operation completion.

 ROCm uses the PCIe-ID-based ordering technology for peer-to-peer (P2P) data transmission.
 PCIe-ID-based ordering technology is used when the GPU initiates multiple write operations to different memory locations.